 Weighted vs Unweighted GPA: The idea of the course’s difficulty

-• Unweighted GPA: Unweighted GPA does not account for the courses’ degree of difficulty.
-It gives all grades the same weight, whether obtained in basic, honors, or advanced courses.
+- Unweighted GPA: Unweighted GPA does not account for the courses’ degree of difficulty.
+It gives all grades the same weight, whether obtained in basic, honors, or advanced classes.

 Weighted and Unweighted GPA: Effect on the academic standing of the students

-• Unweighted GPA: An uncomplicated assessment of a student’s general academic performance is provided by an unweighted GPA.
+- Unweighted GPA: An unweighted GPA provides an uncomplicated assessment of a student’s general academic performance.
 It does not make any distinctions depending on the difficulty of the courses and considers them all similarly.

 Evaluation of the Grading Systems